khinds10/RetroDashboard/README.md

 ##9 Running Plugins for Populating Display Data

+####(These plugins run on different machines of your choosing for the dashboard to then monitor them)

 The **'plugins/'** folder contains plugins to get started populating the central server with information that the dashboard will display as output.

 **network-monitor.py**